 Bending, twisting and sitting may make the pain worse.
 Lying down often relieves pressure on the spine.

 - Pain while walking or standing for long periods

 - Walking using a walker or shopping cart

-Northshore surgeons, Dr. K. Samer Shamieh and Dr. Jeremy James, are conservative, minimally invasive spine surgeons.
+Northshore surgeons, Dr. K. Samer Shamieh, Dr. Justin L. Owen and Dr. Jeremy James are conservative, minimally-invasive spine surgeons.
 At DISC of Louisiana we will work with you to treat a vertebral compression fracture non-surgically first.
 Some cases can be treated with anti-inflammatory drugs and short-term pain medications, rest, physical therapy, exercise or epidural steroid injections.
 Surgery could also be required.

 DISC of Louisiana offers spinal procedures using minimally invasive techniques.
 It means smaller incisions, sometimes less than an inch, that is often covered with a band-aid.
 The minimally invasive spine surgeon inserts special surgical instruments through the tiny incisions to access the damaged disc.
 Unlike traditional “open” spine surgery, entry and repair to the damaged disc or vertebrae is achieved without harming nearby muscles and tissues.
 Less muscle and tissue damage results in less pain and a faster recovery.
 Click here to learn more.

 This site is not designed to and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
 Through this site and links to other sites, DISC of Louisiana provides general information for educational purposes only.
 The information provided in this site, or through links to other sites, is not a substitute for medical or professional care.
 You should not use this information in place of a visit, call consultation or the advice of your physician or other healthcare provider.
 DISC of Louisiana is not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.